Tetraoxygen: Structure

-Theoretical calculations have predicted the existence of metastable O4 molecules with two different shapes: a "puckered" square like cyclobutane or S4, and a "pinwheel" with three oxygen atoms surrounding a central one in a trigonal planar formation similar to boron trifluoride.
+Theoretical calculations have predicted the existence of metastable O4 molecules with two different shapes: a "puckered" square like cyclobutane or S4, and a "pinwheel" with three oxygen atoms surrounding a central one in a trigonal planar formation similar to boron trifluoride or sulfur trioxide.
 It was previously pointed out that the "pinwheel" O4 molecule should be the natural continuation of the isoelectronic series BO_{3}^{3−}, CO_{3}^{2−}, NO_{3}^{−}, and analogous to SO3; that observation served as the basis for the mentioned theoretical calculations.

 In 2001, a team at the University of Rome La Sapienza conducted a neutralization-reionization mass spectrometry experiment to investigate the structure of free O4 molecules.
 Their results did not agree with either of the two proposed molecular structures, but they did agree with a complex between two O2 molecules, one in the ground state and the other in a specific excited state.

 Absorption bands of O4 e.g. at 360, 477 and 577 nm are frequently used to achieve aerosol inversions in atmospheric optical absorption spectroscopy.
 Due to the known distribution of O2 and therefore also O4, O4 slant column densities can be used to retrieve aerosol profiles which can then be used again in radiative transfer models to model light paths.

+Potential use

+Though its use is highly speculative due to its unstable nature, it has been theorized that tetraoxygen could be used as an alternative to traditional liquid oxygen in rocket propulsion.
+Its higher density—approximately twice that of liquid oxygen—could allow for smaller oxidizer tanks, reducing overall vehicle mass and potentially increasing payload capacity.